lettre/lettre/README.md

 Install
 -------

-If you're using the library in a program, just add these lines to your `Cargo.toml`:
+To use this library, add the following to your `Cargo.toml`:

 ```toml
 [dependencies]